karthees05/user-api-qa/README.md

 - Right click and Run

 The Run time parameter needs to be updated based on which environment we are running.
-The following params are valid if we run through runner class for local profile -Dservice.uri=http://localhost:8080 -Dservice.profile=local Similarly we can run for other environments by changing the above 2 parameters
+The following parameters are valid if we run through runner class for local profile -Dservice.uri=http://localhost:8080 -Dservice.profile=local Similarly we can run for other environments by changing the above 2 parameters